ExpressionEngine/ExpressionEngine-User-Guide/source/comment/form.rst

-The {if editable} conditional in the Comment Entries tag outputs content when the viewing member has permission to edit the comment indicated while the {if can\_moderate\_comment} outputs content if they have permission to both edit the comment and close it.
+The {if editable} conditional in the Comment Entries tag outputs content when the viewing member has permission to edit the comment indicated while the {if can_moderate_comment} outputs content if they have permission to close the comment.

 For regular members, in order to edit comments they must be a logged in member, the author of the comment, and the editing time limit must not have expired.

-Comment moderators may both edit the comment contents or close the comment.
-Superadmins will always have {editable} and {can\_moderate\_comment} permissions on any comment.
-If a member is in a group with permission to edit comments to their own entries and the comment is to one of their entries, they will have edit permissions.
+Comment moderators may close the comment.
+Superadmins will always have {editable} and {can_moderate_comment} permissions on any comment.

 Lastly, if a member is in a group with permission to edit comments in any entry, they will have edit permissions.
 The edit time limit does not apply to moderators.